mozilla/glean.js/automation/README.md

 ## Browser compatibility

-The compat project contains benchmarking scripts for smoke testing Glean.js in various supported browsers.
+The compat project contains scripts for smoke testing Glean.js in various supported browsers.

 To run the test locally in Firefox only: